1992 Hungarian Grand Prix: Race report

-Mansell quickly caught and passed Brundle on lap 60 and four laps later, he was up to third when Michael Schumacher's rear wing broke on his Benetton, spinning him out and retired on lap 64.
+Mansell quickly caught and passed Brundle on lap 60 and four laps later, he was up to third when Schumacher's rear wing broke on his Benetton, spinning him out and retired on lap 64.
 Senna, a minute at the front, made a precautionary stop just as Häkkinen passed Brundle for fourth.
 Mansell passed Berger for second and now had a toehold on the championship.
 Soon afterwards, Häkkinen tried to pass Berger and spun into Brundle's path.
 Brundle was forced to spin to avoid a collision and both rejoined without losing places, with Häkkinen staying ahead.
-Senna won ahead of new world champion Mansell, Berger, Häkkinen, Brundle and Capelli scoring his last point for Ferrari as well as the last point of his career.
+Senna won ahead of new world champion Mansell, Berger, Häkkinen, Brundle, and Ivan Capelli.
+Mansell became world champion with five races remaining.